STAT545-UBC/STAT545-UBC-original-website/git06_credential-caching.md

 ### More options

 * Above we are connecting to GitHub via HTTPS.
-The (more complicated) alternative is [SSH](https://help.github.com/articles/generating-ssh-keys).
-Try to get HTTPS working, but you can resort to SSH if need be.
+The alternative is [SSH](https://help.github.com/articles/generating-ssh-keys).
+We follow [GitHub's advice](https://help.github.com/articles/which-remote-url-should-i-use/), which is to prefer HTTPS over SSH, but both are perfectly valid.